 Workshops are interactive sessions, typically 90-minutes in length, facilitated by CATLR colleagues for Northeastern University instructors.
 In addition to our open workshop schedule, CATLR designs and facilitates workshops for departmental groups.

 Contact Dr. Cigdem Talgar (firstname.lastname@example.org) if you are interested in discussing a customized workshop.

 Upcoming Workshop Schedule

 All workshops are single sessions.
-Each is offered twice.
-Registration is preferred but not required.
+Registration is preferred.
 Click an event title to read more and to register for that session.

 |Leveraging Service-Learning to Integrate Co-op Experiences into the Classroom||10/28/2014||All-Campus||